Story published on August 6, 2021

 5) Even though AAHA has been strongly opposed to declawing, they came out with a Declaw Communications Toolkit in 2016 to HELP their AAHA Accredited declawing hospitals.
 Here’s some of the info that’s on their website for their declawing vets.
 AAHA Declawing Staff Training Guide AAHA Declawing Social Media Responses

-6) There are 30 veterinary colleges in America and 3 of those vet colleges still perform declawing in their clinics.
-2 of the 3 are AAHA hospitals.
-Many AAHA Accredited Animal Hospitals were the last ones to stop offering declawing.
+6) There are 30 veterinary colleges in America and 2 of those vet colleges still perform declawing in their clinics.
+One of them is an AAHA hospital.
+Most of the vet college hospitals who were the last ones to stop offering declawing are AAHA Accredited Animal Hospitals.

 Here’s the story.
 Declawing and Veterinary Colleges